DynamicsAndNeuralSystems/pyspi/docs/source/installation.rst

 Installation
 ------------

-Next, download or clone the `latest version <https://github.com/olivercliff/pyspi>`_ from GitHub, unpack and install:
+Download or clone the `latest version of pyspi <https://github.com/olivercliff/pyspi>`_ from GitHub, unpack and install:

 .. code-block:: console